apptainer/apptainer-userdocs/security_options.rst

 .. _sec:security_options:

-{Singularity} implements security related options in the container runtime.
-This document describes the methods users have for specifying the security scope and context when running {Singularity} containers.
+{Project} implements security related options in the container runtime.
+This document describes the methods users have for specifying the security scope and context when running {Project} containers.

 ********************
  Linux Capabilities